Louise Haigh

+Born in Sheffield, Haigh was privately educated at Sheffield High School and later studied at the University of Nottingham.
+She later worked in Parliament, before working as a public policy manager at Aviva.
+Haigh was elected to Parliament as MP for Sheffield Heeley in the 2015 general election, and joined the shadow frontbench as Shadow Minister for the Civil Service and Digital Reform under Jeremy Corbyn.
+She became the Shadow Minister for the Digital Economy in 2016, and was re-elected in the 2017 general election.
+She was the Shadow Minister for Policing from 2017 to 2020, and was re-elected in the 2019 general election.

+After Keir Starmer became Leader of the Opposition in 2020, Haigh joined the Shadow Cabinet as Shadow Secretary of State for Northern Ireland.
+In November 2021, she became the Shadow Secretary of State for Transport.
+Following Labour's victory in the 2024 general election, Haigh was appointed to the Cabinet as Secretary of State for Transport in the Starmer ministry.
+On 28 November 2024, it emerged that Haigh had pleaded guilty to fraud by false representation in 2014 after falsely reporting in 2013 to police that her work phone had been stolen; she subsequently resigned as Transport Secretary.

-Early life
+Early life and career

-Haigh grew up on Abbeydale Road, Sheffield, and now lives in Norfolk Park, Sheffield.
-She was educated at Sheffield High School, an independent school.
-She then studied government and economics at the London School of Economics but did not complete the course, and opted to study politics at the University of Nottingham.
+Louise Haigh was born in Sheffield, and grew up on Abbeydale Road.
 Her grandfather and uncle were trade union officials.
+She was educated at Sheffield High School, a private school.
+She then studied government and economics at the London School of Economics but did not complete the course, opting to study politics at the University of Nottingham.

 After graduating, Haigh worked for the local council youth service from 2006 to 2008.
-She then began working in Parliament, where she was the co-ordinator of the all party parliamentary group on international corporate responsibility.
+She then began working in Parliament, where she was the co-ordinator of the all-party parliamentary group on international corporate responsibility.
 During this time, she was also a Unite shop steward and volunteered as a special constable in the Metropolitan Special Constabulary from 2009 to 2011.

-From 2012, Haigh worked for Aviva as public policy manager, responsible for corporate governance and responsible investment policy.
+From 2012 until her election in 2015, Haigh worked for insurer Aviva as public policy manager, responsible for corporate governance and responsible investment policy.

-Political career
+Parliamentary career

-Member of Parliament for Sheffield Heeley (2015–present)

 Haigh was selected to stand for the Labour Party in Sheffield Heeley in May 2014.
-She was first elected to Parliament at the May 2015 general election and re-elected in June 2017 and December 2019.
+At the 2015 general election she was elected to Parliament as MP for Sheffield Heeley with 48.2% of the vote and a majority of 12,954.